 If you want, whilst we are in the mountains we can show you where to buy carpets in the styles and colours that inspired Matisse from the ladies who make them, rather than via intermediaries.
 We know one lady in particular whose carpets are uncannily similar to Matisse’s palette and iconography.
 Dinner will again be at the riad after a busy day out.

 Marrakech has a splendid tradition of oral story-telling, usually by men in the local square who made a living from it.
 Cafe Clock, a funky cafe owned by European expatriates, sometimes has oral storytelling evenings where the stories are recited in English.
-If we can coordinate it we will certainly offer this as one dinner option for one of the evenings that we are in Marrakech instead of dining at the riad.
+If we can coordinate it, we will certainly offer this as a dinner option for one of the evenings we are in Marrakech, instead of dining at the riad.

 (More about Matisse’s time in Morocco appears in Part 1 of this 3-Part blog post series on artists in Morocco here.).